yueshengu/Predict-cats-and-dogs/README.md

 <b>Team members:</b> Ao Liu al3472, Josh Dillon jmd2228, Jingwei Li jl4549, Yue Shen Gu yg2435, Yuan Zhao yz2885

-[Summary] In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 71%
+[Summary] Given a set of cats and dogs pictures, we extract feature information and built classification models.
+Our final model can correctly identify cats and dogs images on a new test dataset with a 71% accuracy.

 [Contribution Statement] All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.